Brufen Pain (Ibuprofen)

 Alcohol & Driving

-Be cautious with alcohol consumption and driving while taking Brufen Pain, as it may affect your ability to operate vehicles or machinery safely.
+Be cautious with alcohol consumption and operating machinery while taking Brufen Pain.

 Alcohol

-Tell your doctor or pharmacist if you drink alcohol, as it may interact with your medication.
+Inform your doctor or pharmacist if you consume alcohol, as it may increase the risk of side effects.

 Driving and Operating Machinery

-Be careful before driving or using machines until you know how Brufen Pain affects you.
-This medicine may cause dizziness in some people.
-If this happens, do not drive or operate machinery.
+Be careful when driving or using machinery until you know how Brufen Pain affects you, as it may cause dizziness.

 Storage